dinngo/protocolink-logics/README.md

   - More: [GO](src/logics/)

 4. **Unit Testing:**
-  - Write tests that won't change based on block number increments.
+  - Write tests that won't fail based on block number increments.
   - Test files are in the same path as the logic files, named `logic.{logicId}.test.ts`.
   - Write tests for functions like `getTokenList()` and `build()` as needed.

 5. **Integration Testing:**
   - Write tests that interact with the Router contract in real time.
-  - Test files are in `test/logics/{protocolId}/{logicId}.test.ts`.
+  - Test files are in `test/logics/{protocolId}/`, named `{logicId}.test.ts`.
-  - Utilize Logic's quotation function to generate Logic Data for contract interaction.
+  - Utilize Logic's quotation functions to generate Logic Data for contract interactions.
   - Verify transaction success and expected changes in user asset balances.

-6. Submit a Pull Request (PR):
+6. **Submit a Pull Request (PR)**:
   - Use the [PR template](PULL_REQUEST_TEMPLATE.md) for PR content.
 Fill in the template and submit the PR.
   - Enable "Allow edits by maintainers" when creating the PR.
   - If your PR isn't merged promptly, feel free to ask for assistance on our Discord.